-The Zentrum für Literatur- und Kulturforschung (ZfL) is a humanities institute for literary studies in interdisciplinary contexts that draws from a cultural studies framework.
+The Leibniz-Zentrum für Literatur- und Kulturforschung (ZfL) is a humanities institute for literary studies in interdisciplinary contexts that draw from a cultural studies framework.
 Its methods also engage with the structural transformations within historical-hermeneutic subject areas that have taken place in recent decades.
-In contrast to the study of literature at universities, predominantly organized by nationality, the ZfL fosters a broad concept of literature, but also uses interdisciplinary tools to fundamentally question the etiology of various literary concepts, their potential for the future, and the relationship between literature and other arts or cultural practices.
-This is done in the four research areas History of Theory, World Literature, Knowledge of Life, and Research Practices and Styles.
-Literature remains a primary object of investigation in all areas, opening up new epistemological fields, new modes of knowledge, and new sets of questions in other disciplines.
-Our overarching project explores the development of alternative descriptions of modernity and how they fit in to a broader historical scope.
-As a relatively small, independent institute, the ZfL sees itself as a vital contributor to national and international research communities, but also as a critical observer of an ever-changing academic landscape.
+In contrast to the study of literature at universities, predominantly organized by nationality, the ZfL fosters a broad concept of literature.
+It uses interdisciplinary tools to fundamentally question the etiology of various literary concepts, their potential for the future, and the relationship between literature and other arts or cultural practices.
+This is carried out in the three program areas History of Theory, World Literature, Knowledge of Life, and in the Focus Projects.
+While literature remains a primary object of investigation in all areas, the institute also opens up new epistemological fields, new modes of knowledge, and new sets of questions in other disciplines.
+Our overarching objective is to explore the development of alternative descriptions of modernity and how they fit into a broader historical context.
+As a relatively small, independent institute, the ZfL sees itself as a vital contributor to national and international research communities and as a critical observer of an ever-changing academic landscape.

 The ZfL’s research is organized into three areas, History of Theory, World Literature, and Knowledge of Life, which are interrelated in many ways.
 Historically, they are linked because key concepts in each field either emerged in the late 18th century (life, world literature) or assumed a new meaning then (theory).
-Systematically, the research foci cohere by virtue of the enormous discursive impact they have had.
+Their systematic connection results from the enormous discursive impact they each have had.
 For example, the then newly conceived genre of the novel, with the relationship between life and literature at its center, could not be accommodated by the established tradition of rule-governed poetics.
 Hence, it induced new modes of inquiry that came to be known as theory.
-Early biology offers another example.
-The new notion of ›organism‹ traversed several fields from literature and art to biology and philosophical aesthetics.
-In terms of methodology, moreover, all three areas are under the purview of historical-hermeneutical approaches.
-Of course, these interpretive tools can and need to be calibrated in accordance with each particular research endeavor.
-In the past, concept history and history of religion have proved to be rich reservoirs for questions and modes of inquiry.
-In the future, juridical aspects will be given greater attention.
+Early biology offers another example: the new notion of “organism” traversed several fields from literature and art to biology and philosophical aesthetics.
+In terms of methodology, moreover, all three areas make use of historical-hermeneutical approaches.
+Of course, these shared interpretive tools can and need to be calibrated in accordance with each particular research endeavor.
+In the past, the history of concepts and the history of religion have proven to be rich reservoirs for new research questions and modes of inquiry.

 History of Theory

-Prior to the reduction of literature to ›belles lettres‹ at the end of the 18th century, the concept included other fields of erudition such as rhetoric, poetics, religion, natural history, and the arts.
-Those intellectual traditions and interpretive practices did not simply disappear around 1800, but rather underwent a transformation.
+Prior to the reduction of literature to belles lettres at the end of the 18th century, the concept included other fields of erudition such as rhetoric, poetics, religion, natural history, and the arts.
+These intellectual traditions and interpretive practices did not simply disappear around 1800, they rather experienced a transformation.
 One of the effects of this change was the emergence of theory, originally limited to literary theory.
-From the 18th century onwards, ›theory‹ has been the name given to the study of the discursive conditions that organize any given culture.
-It has since expanded and turned into a mode of observation with its own historical developments and genre conventions.
-Theory, as a meta-discourse, is part of a history that surpasses a simple recapitulation of the theories and ›turns‹ that have come and gone since the 1960s.
+From the 18th century onward, the term “theory” has been the name given to the study of the discursive conditions that organize any given culture.
+It has since expanded and turned into a mode of inquiry with its own historical developments and genre conventions.
+The History of Theory, as a meta-discourse, thus surpasses a simple recapitulation of the theories and “turns” that have come and gone since the 1960s.

 While the notion of world literature emerged together with the national philologies in the 19th century, it also competes with them and offers ways to overcome their divisions.
-Today, world literature refers to the specific global conditions shaping the realm of literature and to the effects globalization has had on literary production and its reception in a rapidly changing society.
-However, world literature also suggests that literature is more than just a representation or reflection of particular realities—it creates worlds and shapes realities.
-Our goal is therefore not the study of all the world’s literatures but an exploration of how different literatures form and help understand certain worlds.
+Today, the studies of world literature take into concern the specific global conditions shaping the realm of literature as well as the effects of globalization on literary production and reception in a rapidly changing society.
+Moreover, the concept of “world literature” suggests that literature is more than just a representation or reflection of particular realities—it creates worlds and shapes realities.
+Therefore, our goal is not the study of all the world’s literatures but an exploration of how different literatures form and help in understanding our world.

-The ZfL’s long-standing study of East-European literature is a good example.
-Eastern European cultures belong to a politically, ethnically, and religiously fraught region at the ›margins‹ of Europe.
+The ZfL’s long-standing study of Eastern European literature is a good example.
+Eastern European cultures belong to a politically, ethnically, and religiously fraught region at the “margins” of Europe.
 In light of recent crises, research into the region’s literature and culture prompts a critical examination of Europe’s hegemonic self-presentation.

 Knowledge of Life

 Reading and thinking have always been means to some end.
-These skills were believed to be vital to both the lives of individuals and collective bodies, such as nations.
-The idea that the arts produce and transmit knowledge relevant to life can be traced throughout history from notions of education during Antiquity to the modern Bildungsroman and into the concept of national literatures and cultures.
-But this conviction is faltering as the natural sciences now address subjects which according to the idea of ›two cultures‹ were once the exclusive domain of the Humanities dealing with subjects that used to pertain solely to the humanities (e.g., the definition of free will).
-Moreover, modern technology constantly generates new kinds of applied knowledge which erode the distinction of living and non-living as well as nature and culture.
-The research area »Life Knowledge« operates within the context of the challenges posed to the ›two cultures‹ model.
+These skills have been believed to be vital to both the lives of individuals and collective bodies such as nations.
+The idea that the arts produce and transmit knowledge that is relevant to life can be traced throughout history, from notions of education during Antiquity to the modern Bildungsroman and up to the concept of national literatures and cultures.
+But this conviction is faltering as the natural sciences now address subjects which—according to the idea of the “two cultures”—were once the exclusive domain of the humanities (e.g., the definition of free will).
+Moreover, modern technology constantly generates new types of applied knowledge which blur the distinction between living and non-living and between nature and culture.
+The research area “Knowledge of Life” operates within the context of the challenges posed to the “two cultures” model.
 Its interdisciplinary projects engage with the field of biology in particular as the leading science of life.
 Without ignoring the logic and traditions of specific disciplines or flattening them into a single, shapeless concept of culture, our research takes on the task of investigating how natural objects, artefacts, organisms, and human beings can be studied within a shared framework.

 The ZfL’s History